|Q. What is Motor Insurance?|

 |A: Accessories are generally those parts which are directly supplied by the manufacturer along with the vehicle.
 But they are not essential for the running of the vehicle.
 The engine of a vehicle is essential for its running and obviously not an accessory.
 A spare tire, is however an accessory.
 Loss or damage to accessories are covered only if they are on the vehicle.

 In case the accessories are detached from the vehicle and kept in a garage and are destroyed by fire, they are not covered.
-Radios, tape recorders, air conditioners and other electrical or electronic items are fitted by vehicle-owners.
-These cannot be considered as accessories.
-These items qualify as extra fittings and the owner the owner has to specifically describe and mention separate values towards them at the time of insurance.
-They can be covered only on payment of the requisite additional premium.
+Item additionally fitted by vehicle-owners has to be mentioned separately along with value at the time of insurance and covered by paying additional premium.
 However, if such items are built-in and supplied by the manufacturer, then they will be treated as accessories and need not be separately insured.

 |Q. What happens if at any point of time there are in existence two policies for insurance of a vehicle?|